aiman-al-masoud/ReactBoilerplate/README.md

 # React Boilerplate

-A boilerplate with React, Typescript and inline (base64) resource inclusion, that builds and packages everything into a single html file.
+A boilerplate for React projects in Typescript, with inline css and multimedia resource inclusion (in the form of base64 strings), that builds and packages everything into a single html file for production.

 Ideal for SPAs (Single Page Applications).

-## Setting it up:
+## Set-up and usage

 1. Clone this repository